CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

     ![Note Book Cell Output](../media/ai-img3.png)

-## Task 8 -  Explore the Responsible AI dashboard
+## Task 8 -  Explore the Responsible AI Dashboard

 1. Once you click on the endpoint, you will be navigated to the new tab.
-Select **Tree map (1)** from the drop-down next to **Error Explorer**, the tree visualization uses the mutual information between each feature and the error to best separate error instances from success instances hierarchically in the data.
+Select **Tree map (1)** from the drop-down next to **Error Explorer.** The tree visualization uses the mutual information between each feature and the error to best separate error instances from success instances hierarchically in the data.
 This simplifies the process of discovering and highlighting common failure patterns.
 Choose the **Mean squared error (2)** for **Select metric** and click on **Explanation** to view the results.

     ![Run Note Book Cell](../media/ai-img4.png)